 To fulfil its public protection mission, the OACIQ published no less than fifty forms.
 They were designed to provide you with maximum protection, while clearly establishing the terms under which the broker will act.
-The most important ones must be used by brokers in real estate or mortgage transactions in the residential field.
+The most important ones must be used by brokers in real estate transactions in the residential field.

 Here is an overview of the main OACIQ forms used when the seller and the buyer are individuals (natural persons).
 For the full list of all OACIQ brokerage forms, visit the Brokerage forms page.

 By using them, you make sure that the broker’s obligations are defined and that he will fulfil them.
 Among these obligations, the broker must assist you and provide you with tools to help you fully understand the clauses of the forms and their implications.

 Brokerage contract – Sale